 Within their content, which could be an article related to a brand’s product or service, they include affiliate links.
 When a reader clicks on the link, it directs them to the brand’s site.
 If the consumer purchases a product or service, fills out a form, or engages in some other conversion that the brand desired, the mass media partner is compensated.

 Mass media partners can be incredibly effective at promoting select collections, products, categories, new releases, unboxings and more.
 Their considerable reach and the trust they’ve developed with their audience allows them to offer a variety of solutions to brands via multiple commercial and editorial configurations.

 Partnership strategies and compensation structures with mass media publishers differ from brand to brand.
 However, a few common compensation options include:

 Commission Increases and Tiers

 Offering seasonal or temporary commission increases can be an effective way to motivate mass media partners, keep your brand top-of-mind, secure content placements and keep coverage more consistent, especially when you need additional support across time-sensitive, buzzworthy events.

 Tiered commissions are also appreciated by this type of partner and can be a smart strategy for encouraging continued coverage for your brand.
-As an example, a brand’s base commission rate might be 15% on sales of £500 or less.
-As an added incentive, the brand might offer a tiered commission option of 20% on every pound above £500 in a rolling 30 day period.
+As an example, a brand’s base commission rate might be 15% on sales of $500 or less.
+As an added incentive, the brand might offer a tiered commission option of 20% on every dollar above $500 in a rolling 30 day period.